bhavesh-kratos/node-example-app/README.md

  ```
  Please note that docker is not working properly right now.
 Working on its config right now.
 ### Live demo: ###
+After setup go to these links to check out the working demo.
 - Users list at: http://localhost:3000/users
 - Regiter user at: http://localhost:3000/users/register